Lincoln High School (West Virginia): Athletics

 Lincoln High School has been somewhat successful in the athletic department in recent years.
 They have boasted six state titles since 2003 and four state runner-up positions, although four of the state titles are from the extracurricular activity of cheerleading.
 The two true athletic state titles have been won by the Lincoln baseball team: in 2003, and most recently in 2009.
 They beat 2008 state runner-up Point Pleasant by a score of 6-2 to clinch that game.

 The boys' basketball team also finished state runner-up once in 2004, losing to Winfield in overtime by a score of 52-51.
 Lincoln's girls' basketball team has also finished state runner-up twice in both 2008 and 2009 losing both times to the same opponent Summers County High School.

 In 1979, Lincoln's second year in existence, the varsity football team under Coach Larry Burner finished the regular season with a 9-1 record ranked 7th in AAA, losing only to unbeaten Bridgeport 26-8.
 Led by a stingy defense that allowed an average of only 11 points a game, they recorded four shutouts.
 The team met Bridgeport in the first round of the playoffs, where they lost again to the eventual state champion Indians.
 The 1979 football team's final ranking of 7th in Class AAA is the school's highest football ranking ever.

-While it’s not a sport but an extracurricular activity, cheerleading has been successful at Lincoln High.
+Cheerleading has also been successful at Lincoln High.
 In 1996 the Lincoln cheerleaders won their first state recognition, coming home with a state runner-up trophy.
 In 2002 the cheerleaders once again competed in the state competition and came home with a state title.
 They also brought home the title three years in a row from 2005-2007 and finished runner-up in 2008, losing to Harrison County rival Liberty.
+Lincoln returned to the state competition in 2022, winning its first state championship in fifteen years.